learn-co-curriculum/phase-0-bash-navigation/README.md

 A great place to start learning about the CLI is by using it to do a task you're already familiar with: looking to see what's inside folders like your directories and desktop.
 Programmers call this activity: _navigating_.
+In the CLI we imagine that we're "traveling" to different places.
+We'll use metaphors like "go into the folder" or "go up one folder" or "visit the location at such-and-such _path_."

 As you learn to navigate with the shell and get to used to it, you'll see that it's friendlier than it might seem at first.
 In no time, you'll be looking like this typing-machine from "Ghost in the Shell:"